Duba, Saudi Arabia: Geography

-Duba is located in the northwest of Saudi Arabia on the coast of the Red Sea on the Egyptian road of the Hajj, about 300 km from the intersection of Egypt, Jordan and Palestine.
-Duba includes 3 valleys, Dahkan to the north, and Salma and Kafafah on the south.
-It is about 800 km from Jeddah and Mecca via the coastal highway that passes through the major port and industrial city of Yanbu.
+Duba is located in northwestern Saudi Arabia on the coast of the Red Sea, about 300 km from the junction of Egypt, Jordan and Israel.
+The city lies along the historic Egyptian Hajj route.
+Three valleys characterize the area: Wadi Dahkan to the north, and Wadi Salma and Wadi Kafafah to the south.
+It is approximately 800 km from Jeddah and Mecca via the coastal highway, which passes through major Red Sea cities including Yanbu.